 When you finally realize that God's grace is entirely unmerited—meaning nothing you do can earn it, and no amount of self-flagellation can make you more worthy of it—the chains of chronic guilt begin to break.
 You are not forgiven because you cried hard enough, apologized long enough, or felt bad enough.
 You are forgiven because Jesus was punished in your place.
 That is the scandalous, beautiful truth of the Gospel.

-"For by one offering He has perfected forever those who are being sanctified."— Hebrews 10:14 (NKJV)
+"For by one offering He has perfected forever those who are being sanctified."— Hebrews 10:14 (KJV)

 A Voice That Helped Me See This